CGELBank Annotation Manual v1.2: Introduction

 Another example of an ambiguity in CGEL, this one pertaining to syntax, is whether a relative pronoun in a relative clause like \textit{who ate there} is a \func{prenucleus} followed by a \func{subject} gap or whether it is an in-situ subject.
 (We take the position that all relative clauses have gaps; see \cref{sec:relatives}.)
 Where possible, we turn to subsequent publications by CGEL authors \citep{payne-07,payne-10,payne-13,pullum-13} to resolve ambiguities.

 When it comes to errors, we believe there are only a very few in CGEL, and even those we are uncertain about.
 We believe, though, that the treatment of coordinates as unheaded, is unmotivated for reasons we explain in chapter \ref{ch:coord}.
+We also believe the analyzing complex numerals as lexemes is an error, for reasons explained in \citet{reynolds2025}.

 An example (perhaps the only one) of a different representation -- rather than a different analysis -- relates to the way we portray \func{supplements} in tree structure, a topic also discussed in \cref{sec:Supplements}.